Finite-Length Analysis of Spatially-Coupled Regular LDPC Ensembles on Burst-Erasure Channels: Error Analysis on the SPBC

 where $P_{\mathcal{R}}$ is the probability that two variable nodes from an SP of the code form a stopping set, given by~\eqref{eq:lem1_pdef}. \end{theorem} \begin{proof} See Appendix~\ref{sec:appProof1}. \end{proof} \begin{remark} Since a size-2 stopping set characterizes a low-weight codeword, Theorem~\ref{thm:thmlb} yields a lower-bound on the average block erasure probability of MAP decoding, too.

 Furthermore, $P_\B^\SPBC$ is the average block erasure probability over the code ensemble.
-In the limit of $M$, the block erasure probability of each instance of the ensemble concentrates to its average $P_\B^\SPBC$ (see \cite[Theorem 3.30]{Richardson-MCT08}). \end{remark} Theorem~\ref{thm:thmlb} also implies that for large enough $M$,
+In the limit of $M$, the block erasure probability of each instance of the ensemble concentrates to its average $P_\B^\SPBC$ (see \cite[Theorem 3.30]{Richardson-MCT08}). \end{remark}